CPNV-ES/larasta/README.md

 ### 5. Create and seed the database

+#### 5.1 Minimal database

 In terminal, use the next command to create database with required data:
 ```
 php artisan mysql:createdb larasta
 php artisan migrate --seed
 ```

+#### 5.2 Test data

 if you want add test data:
 ```
 php artisan db:seed --class="TestDataSeeder"
 ```

+#### 5.3 Using test data from the Legacy internships application

+If you want to test the app with real data, you can work with the legacy internship application's data

+First, create the larasta db and run the seeder for required data (the two commands specified above)

+Then, you need to import the legacy database on your SQL server.
+The snapshots are located at `database/seeds/testData/snapshot_*.sql`
+\
+The database needs to be named `app_internships`

+Finally, run the migration script located at `database/migrations/app_internships_to_larasta.sql`

+The database larasta should now be populated with data from the legacy internships application

+Please note that the migration script may not be up to date if larasta's database table structure has changed in the meantime
 ### 6. Login
 To get the information of the authentified user use this method `Auth::user()` in your code.